pulp/pulp-fixtures/README.rst

 ------------

-The make targets and fixture generation scripts do little more than call out to system utilities and mangle the results.
-It's the user's responsibility to ensure the necessary utilities are available and usable.
+The make targets and fixture generation scripts do little more than call out to system executables and mangle the results.
+It's the user's responsibility to ensure the necessary executables are available and usable.
 Dependencies are listed below, according to make target.
-Common system utilities like ``fmt``, ``patch`` and ``realpath`` are omitted.
+Common system executables like ``fmt``, ``patch`` and ``realpath`` are omitted.

-All RPM, SRPM and DRPM fixtures are signed with an OpenPGP-compatible keypair, except where otherwise stated.
+Some RPM, SRPM and DRPM fixtures are signed with an OpenPGP-compatible keypair.
+See ``make help``.

 ..
 WARNING:: The private key used to sign RPM, SRPM and DRPM files is publicly
     available.
 The signatures on these files afford absolutely *no* security.